deepjavalibrary/djl/docs/development/add_model_to_model-zoo.md

 ### Step 4: Upload your model

-Verify that your folder has the following files:
+Verify that your folder has the following files (see Step 1 for additional files)

 - <version>/<model_name>-00xx.params.gz
 - metadata.json
 - ...

+The official DJL ML repository is located on an S3 bucket managed by the AWS DJL team.

+For non-team members, coordinate with a team member in your pull request to coordinate adding the necessary files.

-Then, run the following command to upload your model to the S3 bucket:
+For AWS team members, run the following command to upload your model to the S3 bucket:
 ```shell script
 $ ./gradlew syncS3
 ```

-### Step 5: Check in your ModelLoader and metadata files to the git repository
+### Step 5: Open a PR to add your ModelLoader and metadata files to the git repository

 You need to register your new model in the main model zoo interface.
 Be sure to include all the necessary information to load and use your model.